Lane Kenworthy, The Good Society

 While some people in your society own a home, many rent.
 Government policy ensures there are few barriers to construction of new rental properties, particularly in cities and near them.
 This increases the likelihood that the supply of rental housing meets or exceeds demand, which helps to keep housing affordable.
 A housing assistance program provides a subsidy to low- and middle-income renters so that rent takes no more than 30% of their income.
 Landlords aren’t permitted to discriminate against prospective tenants who receive this assistance.
 In addition to ensuring that housing is affordable, this gives families genuine choice about where to live, allowing them to escape from problematic neighborhoods if they wish to.
 Government also provides some rental housing directly (“public housing”) and subsidizes additional affordable rental housing owned by nonprofits and communities (“social housing”).

 You might own a car, or multiple cars, but you probably don’t need one.
-Fewer than half of all trips are made in private vehicles.3 Public transportation, in the form of rail lines, subways, buses, trolleys, and bike- and scooter-sharing, is extensive and affordable.
+Fewer than half of all trips are made in private vehicles.4 Public transportation, in the form of rail lines, subways, buses, trolleys, and bike- and scooter-sharing, is extensive and affordable.
 And government provides additional incentives for construction of housing within walking distance of core public transport routes.
 To get to and from work, there’s a good chance you take rail or a speedy bus that travels in a dedicated lane.
 In a typical day you might use multiple forms of public transport, including a bike or scooter to take you the last half mile or so of your journey or to move around quickly between stores.
 You pay for this with an integrated app on your phone that automatically tallies your use.
 If your physical mobility is constrained or you are short on time, you can order just about anything to be delivered to your home, from a new television to a jar of ground cumin for the stew you’re making for dinner.

 During your working years you have access to the same family-friendly policies used by your parents — paid parental leave, early education, a child allowance, and so on.

-You are eligible for basic legal services.
+You, like very person, are eligible for basic legal services.
 If you are accused of a crime or your landlord is attempting to evict you, you will receive legal representation at no cost.

 People tend to enjoy being part of a group.
 In your society everyone has not only the freedom but also the capability to form groups and to participate actively in them.
 As a result, there are groups for nearly every interest, belief, and activity imaginable.
 Some are in-person, some online.
 Some are local, while others span larger areas.
 For some, being a “member” means nothing more than signing up or making a small financial contribution.
 For others, it involves a substantial commitment of time or effort.